ronaldyonggi/cs50-2021/README.md

-# cs50
+# CS50 - Year 2021
-Codes and exercises for Harvard CS50 course
+This repo contains codes and exercises for Harvard CS50 year 2021 course.